phoityne/pms-dxt/README.md

 - **`proc-message`**
   Sends structured text-based instructions or commands to a subprocess started with runProcess.
 It provides a programmable interface for interacting with the process via standard input.

+- **`proc-cmd`**
+  The `proc-cmd` tool launches the Windows Command Prompt (`cmd.exe`) as a subprocess.
+It allows the AI to interact with the standard Windows shell environment, enabling execution of batch commands, file operations, and system configuration tasks in a familiar terminal interface.

+- **`proc-ps`**
+  `proc-ps` launches the Windows PowerShell (`powershell.exe`) as a subprocess.
+It provides an interactive command-line environment where the AI can execute PowerShell commands, scripts, and system administration tasks.
+The shell is started with default options to keep it open and ready for further input.

+- **`proc-ssh`**
+  `proc-ssh` launches an SSH client (`ssh`) as a subprocess using `runProcess`.
+It enables the AI to initiate remote connections to other systems via the Secure Shell protocol.
+The tool can be used to execute remote commands, access remote shells, or tunnel services over SSH.
+The required `arguments` field allows specifying the target user, host, and any SSH options (e.g., `-p`, `-i`, `-L`).

+- **`socket-open`**
+  This tool initiates a socket connection to the specified host and port.

+- **`socket-close`**
+  This tool close active socket connection that was previously established using the 'socket-opne' tool.

+- **`socket-read`**
+  Reads the specified number of bytes from the socket.
+The 'size' parameter indicates how many bytes to read.

+- **`socket-write`**
+  Write a sequence of bytes to the socket

+- **`socket-message`**
+  This tool sends a specified string to the active socket connection, then waits for a recognizable prompt from the remote side.
+Upon detecting the prompt, it captures and returns all output received prior to it.

+- **`socket-telnet`**
+  A simple Telnet-like communication tool over raw TCP sockets.
+This tool connects to a specified host and port, sends and receives data, and removes any Telnet IAC (Interpret As Command) sequences from the communication stream.
+Note: This is a simplified Telnet implementation and does not support full Telnet protocol features.

 - **`Scriptable CLI Integration`**
   The `pty-mcp-server` supports execution of shell scripts associated with registered tools defined in `tools-list.json`.
 Each tool must be registered by name, and a corresponding shell script (`.sh`) should exist in the configured `tools/` directory.